 Explore the stories that matter to you ...

-With almost 4,000 people in custody in Ireland, Noteworthy want to take a look inside the prison system and conduct an in-depth investigation to reveal the reality of incarceration.
+With almost 3,650 people in custody in Ireland at the start of 2021, Noteworthy wants to take a look inside the prison system and conduct an in-depth investigation to reveal the reality of incarceration.

 RISK TO BABY: Why were Irish women not told for decades about an epilepsy drug that causes birth defects?